You are going home after a vaginal birth. You may need help caring for yourself and your newborn. Talk to your partner

 You may have bleeding from your vagina for up to 6 weeks.
 Early on, you may pass some small clots when you first get up.
 Bleeding will slowly become less red, then pink, and then you will have more of a yellow or white discharge.
 The pink discharge is called lochia.

 In most cases, bleeding decreases the most during the first week.
 It may not stop completely for several weeks.
 It is not uncommon to have an increase in red bleeding around 7 to 14 days, when the scab forms over the spot where your placenta was shed.

 Your menstrual period is likely to return in:

 - 4 to 9 weeks after your delivery if you're not breastfeeding.

-- 3 to 12 months if you are breastfeeding, and perhaps not for several weeks after you completely stop breastfeeding.
+- 3 to 12 months after your delivery if you are breastfeeding, and perhaps not for several weeks after you completely stop breastfeeding.

 You may lose up to 20 pounds (9 kilograms) over the first 2 weeks after having your baby.
 After that, weight loss of around one half pound (250 grams) per week is best.
 Your health care provider can explain more about losing weight after pregnancy.

 Your uterus will be hard and round and can most often be felt near the navel shortly after birth.
 It will get smaller very quickly, and after a week will be difficult to feel abdominally.
 You may feel contractions for a few days.
 They are most often mild but can be stronger if you have already had several babies.
 Sometimes, they can feel like labor contractions.

 If you are not breastfeeding, breast engorgement may continue for a few days.